JoelAnderton/MarchMadness/README.md

 Winner is: Texas Tech

 The winner is Texas Tech because in the first 4 flips there are 3 "T's" and only 1 "H's".
 Therefore, it is predicted that Texas Tech will upset Duke.

+The program ensures the following attributes about the bracket:
+- Must have at least one 5 seed vs. 12 seed upset
+- Must have at least one 1 seed in the Final Four
+- The sum of the seeds in the Final Four must be >= 12